Anish-shakya/60-Days-of-SQL/README.md

 - A Frame is a RANGE BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING.
 - Without the frame, LAST_VALUE would return the row's value in the defined column for eg lets say city column here, the city and Last_city columns would have the same value.
 - The above situation is created because a frame starts at the beginning of a table or partition and ends at the current row,so the last row LAST_VALUE sees in the current row.
+- Frames enable you to change the behavior of a window function by defining what rows the window function takes as input

 ![Alt text](Assets2/image20.png)